LC-John/RISCV-Simulator/README.md

 The simulator simulates on RV64I and RV64F ISA.
 (There are still some bugs in RV64F, yet I'm not going to debug them.)

+The specification of RISC-V ISA is available in this repo.
+Or you may retrieve the latest version from https://riscv.org/specifications/.

 Find more details at https://github.com/LC-John/Notes-and-homeworks/tree/master/体系实习.

 ## License